Did You Know: 6 Surprising Benefits of Vitamin D

 5. It’s known to reduce depression

-Research has shown that Vitamin D can regulate your mood and even ward off depression When your body is producing less Vitamin D, it’s been found that you are more likely to suffer with symptoms of depression or Seasonal Affective Disorder.
+Research has shown that Vitamin D can regulate your mood and even ward off depression When your body is producing less Vitamin D, it’s been found that you are more likely to suffer from symptoms of depression or Seasonal Affective Disorder.
 So by making sure your body has enough Vitamin D, through time spent outside and a healthy diet, you’re also supporting your mental wellbeing.

 Two mature women laughing while cooking